dungba88/promise4j/README.md

 });
 ```

+*Note: It's actually better to pass the promise to the consumer, since they don't need to care about the deferred object*

-The done callback will be called when the provider call `resolve()` with a response, and the fail callback will called when `reject()` is called.
-Since `1.1.0`, you can use AlwaysCallback to be notified when the promise completes, regardless whether it is done or failed.
+The done callback will be invoked when `resolve()` is called with a response, and the fail callback will be invoked when `reject()` is called with an exception.
+Since `1.1.0`, you can use AlwaysCallback to be notified when the promise completes, regardless whether it is resolved or rejected.

 `done`, `fail` and `always` will return the same promise so that you can chain them together, creating a *fluent* programming.